 I also write fiction.
-I was a Finalist in the InkTears Short Story Competition (April 2013) for my short story 'Oysters', which was shortlisted as one of the top 12 out of 500 entries.
-I was also the Editorial and Production Director of Read Me Anthology, a university-funded, published young adult fiction anthology that resulted in a book launch event at Waterstones Coventry and two of our writers being contacted by literary agents (January - August 2013).
+I was a Finalist in the InkTears Short Story Competition (Apr 2013) for my short story 'Oysters', which was shortlisted as one of the top 12 out of 500 entries.
+I was the Editorial and Production Director of Read Me Anthology, a university-funded, published young adult fiction anthology that resulted in a book launch event at Waterstones Coventry and two of our writers being contacted by literary agents (Jan - Aug 2013).

 - The Transmogrifying Re-presentation of Postcolonial Resistance Identity in Shame, Texaco and 'Pterodactyl, Puran Sahay, and Pirtha', 9th Annual Postgraduate Symposium, Dept of English and Comparative Literary Studies, University of Warwick (23-24 May 2013)

-As of June 2016, I am an Associate Fellow of the Higher Education Academy.
+As of June 2016, I am certified as an Associate Fellow of the Higher Education Academy for teaching and learning support in higher education.

-In Autumn 2013, I co-led a seminar of the MA module 'Problems and Modes in Postcolonial Literature (EN904)', where we discussed Patrick Chamoiseau's Texaco.
+In Autumn 2013, I co-led a seminar of the Masters-level module 'Problems and Modes in Postcolonial Literature (EN904)', using material from my PhD research.
+The MA students were taught about a Caribbean novel, Patrick Chamoiseau's Texaco.

 - Mentor for MA students wishing to apply for further studies, Dept of English and Comparative Literary Studies, University of Warwick (2014-15)